Land reform in South Vietnam: Early land reform ordinances

 In 1954, South Vietnam's ally, the United States, advised the new government of South Vietnam, headed by Ngo Dinh Diem, to undertake "indispensable reforms" including land reform.
 In response on 8 January 1955, Diem adopted Ordinance No. 2, which capped rental of land at 25 percent of production.
 In October 1956, Diem adopted Ordinance No. 57 which forbade ownership by an individual of more than 100 ha of rice land and prescribed the conditions and terms under which the excess land expropriated from the rich could be transferred to landless less-wealthy farmers.
 The U.S. would pay the landowners and receive payment from the purchasers over a 6-year period.
 The U.S. believed land reform was important for buildling support for the government and threatened to cut aid unless land reform and other changes were made.
 Under the program the government acquired 422000 ha from 1958 to 1961 and distributed 244000 ha.
 The land redistributed thus comprised less than 10 percent of the 7.5 million acres of cultivated land in South Vietnam.

 The land reform program implemented under Ordinance 57 was unpopular in the countryside.
 The Viet Minh had already divided up the land -- "fairly," in the words of one official.
 The government's program was less generous to the majority of farmers than had been the Viet Minh redistribution of land in areas which it controlled.
 The amount of land that individuals were permitted to retain was large, farmers were required to pay for land they acquired under the program, and the program was riddled with corruption and inefficiency.
 Many rural people believed that the United States army and the government of South Vietnam were on the side of the landlords.
 Military operations by the U.S. and South Vietnamese armies to clear communist insurgents from an area would often result in landlords reclaiming land previously abandoned or confiscated and redistributed by the Viet Minh or Viet Cong.

+Support for the Vietcong was driven by resentment of Diem's reversal of Viet Minh land reforms in the countryside.
+The Viet Minh had confiscated large private landholdings, reduced rents and debts, and leased communal lands, mostly to poorer peasants.
+Diem brought the landlords back, people who had been farming land for years had to return it to landlords and pay years of back rent.
+Marilyn B. Young wrote that "The divisions within villages reproduced those that had existed against the French: 75% support for the NLF, 20% trying to remain neutral and only 5% firmly pro-Saigon government".

 Ordinance 57 resulted in the reverse of what was the objective of land reform advocates: large landowners and landlords increased their influence, especially in the important rice-growing area of the Mekong Delta.
 The ordinance remained in effect until 1970, but was largely unutilized after 1960 as the Viet Cong insurgents took control or disputed government control of most of the rural areas of South Vietnam.